jthistle/wiskesynth/README.md

 # Wiske

+**NOTICE: sadly, I have had to discontinue this project.
+I would strongly recommend against using it in any real software, but feel free to take the code and do what you like with it.**

 Wiske (pronounced /ˈwɪskə/) is a synthesizer written in Python, for use in Python programmes.

 It is still in early development, but can already play, to some degree, soundfonts in the sf2 format.